 Science classes in Grades Five through Eight are offered four days per week.
 The fifth day is set aside for the instruction of Health.
 A mix of Life, Physical and Earth Science comprises the curriculum for Grades Five and Six.
-Grade Seven focuses on Life Science, from the processes of one celled organisms to those of complex, many celled organisms.
+Grade Seven focuses on Life Science, from the processes of single-celled organisms to those of complex, many-celled organisms.
 Grade Eight studies Physical Science, stressing the crucial concepts of matter and energy.
-In the Spring, Grades Six Through Eight participate in the school's Science Fair, with each student presenting a project to an independent judging committee.
-At each level, critical thinking and use of a logical, fact based approach to problem solving are encouraged.
+In the Spring, Grades Seven and Eight participate in the school's Science Fair, with each student presenting a project to an independent judging committee.
+At each level, critical thinking and use of a logical, fact-based approach to problem-solving are encouraged.

 Extended Care Programs